TaintedPhoenix/myflex-automation/README.md

 #### eventTitle

-`eventTitle` also requires attention in order for the program to function as intended.
+`eventTitle` also requires attention for the program to function as intended.
 This option defines the string the program will search for when checking for unscheduled blocks.
 It should be set to whatever title your school uses for unscheduled blocks on MyFlex.
 In this example, the title is "I-block":

 ![An unscheduled MyFlex Block with the name "I-Block"](assets/eventTitleExample.png)